igrishaev/dos-and-donts/README.md

   TypeScrip or Elm to develop without a pain in the ass.
 Consider JS as necessary evil needed under the hood.

-- Don't make SAP (single page applications).
-Usually they work poor, the layout leaks, you cannot open a link in a new window what is breaking W3C standards.
+- Don't make SAPs (single page applications).
+Usually they work poorly, the layout leaks, you cannot open a link in a new window what is breaking W3C standards.

 ### [Architecture](#architecture)